 Ombuds/Dispute Resolution Services for Faculty

-UNM’s Ombuds/Dispute Resolution Services for Faculty (ODR) provides alternative dispute resolution services to faculty seeking assistance with managing conflicts they encounter in their work experience.
-ODR services include mediation services, consultations, mediation training, and workshops.
-The long-term vision for ODR is a widespread network of trained UNM faculty who are committed to constructive conflict management.
+UNM’s Ombuds for Faculty provides alternative dispute resolution services to faculty seeking assistance with managing conflicts they encounter in their work experience.
+Ombuds services include mediation services, consultations, mediation training, and workshops.
+The long-term vision for Ombuds is a widespread network of trained UNM faculty who are committed to constructive conflict management.

-A Faculty Outreach team works with the Ombudsperson for Faculty on matters pertaining to the development and conduct of the ODR program.
-The Ombudsperson confers with the faculty outreach team as needed.
-The Ombudsperson also participates in ongoing conversations with faculty groups (e.g., the AF&T committee, and Faculty Senate) and maintains good working relationships with campus support offices such as the Office of Equal Opportunity, CARS – Counseling, Assistance and Referral Services/Employee Assistance Program, and the Academic Freedom and Tenure Committee.
+A Faculty Outreach team works with the Ombudsperson for Faculty on matters pertaining to the development and conduct of the Ombuds program.
+The Ombudsperson confers with the faculty outreach team as needs arise and at a monthly meeting.
+The Ombudsperson also participates in ongoing conversations with faculty groups and maintains good working relationships with campus support offices such as the Office of Equal Opportunity, CARS – Counseling, Assistance and Referral Services/Employee Assistance Program, and the Academic Freedom and Tenure Committee.

-The Ombudsperson works independently and provides a report to the Provost in the form of summary data.
-No names appear in summary statements of ODR activities.
-Measures of effectiveness of the ODR program include a summary report of the number of requests for services, the number of services provided, the number of mediations reaching agreement or not, anonymous feedback from parties who participate in mediations, and faculty feedback of mediation training sessions.
+The Ombudsperson works independently and provides a report to the Provost’s designee in the form of summary data.
+No names of indviduals or departments appear in summary statements of Ombuds activities.
+Measures of effectiveness of the Ombuds program include a summary report of workshops and trainings, the numbers of requests for services, services provided, mediations reaching agreement or not, and anonymous feedback from parties who participate in mediations, and faculty feedback of mediation training sessions.

 The Ombudsperson also provides a quarterly report of numerical data to the State of NM Alternative Dispute Resolution Division/Risk Management Depeartment(RMD).
 The UNM Ombuds programs for faculty and staff have been recognized for their work: